This post is constantly being updated with the newest and most awesome books available. Recently updated in October 2016.

 You don’t need to be an expert to excel in your career field or to start a freelance business of your own.
 I’ve learned a ton from reading this book and it’s something I’ll keep referring to, for inspiration, in the future.

 As entrepreneurs, it is important to stay adaptive and welcome change and growth.
-In The Start-Up of You, the authors advise you to keep the start-up mentality throughout your career by staying in permanent beta — always starting, always being a work in progress.
+In The Start-Up of You, the author advises you to keep the start-up mentality throughout your career by staying in permanent beta — always starting, always being a work in progress.

 So why be a start-up?
 Start-ups invest in themselves, build professional networks, and take intelligent risks.
 Instead of fearing uncertainty, a start-up uses it to its advantage.
 These are all traits a good business should have to avoid complacency.